astropy/ccdproc/docs/ccdproc/ccddata.rst

 See :ref:`create_variance` for more details.

-You can also set the uncertainty directly but need to create a `~astropy.ndddata.StdDevUncertainty` object first:
+You can also set the uncertainty directly but need to create a `~astropy.nddata.StdDevUncertainty` object first:

     >>> from astropy.nddata.nduncertainty import StdDevUncertainty
     >>> uncertainty = 0.1 * ccd.data  # can be any array whose shape matches the data
     >>> my_uncertainty = StdDevUncertainty(uncertainty)
     >>> ccd.uncertainty = my_uncertainty

-Using `~astropy.ndddata.StdDevUncertainty` is required to enable error propagation in `~ccdproc.ccddata.CCDData`
+Using `~astropy.nddata.StdDevUncertainty` is required to enable error propagation in `~ccdproc.ccddata.CCDData`

 If you want access to the underlying uncertainty use its ``.array`` attribute: